yxAMELIA/IDX_Exchange_Su26/README.md

 ---

-## Limitations

-The current application is designed as a demonstration of the end-to-end AVM workflow.

-Important limitations include:

-- The simplified Streamlit interface collects only four property characteristics.
-- Geographic features such as latitude, longitude, ZIP code, and county are important predictors but are not currently entered by the user.
-- Model performance varies across property price bands.
-- Extremely unusual or sparsely represented properties may produce larger errors.
-- The model estimates market value from historical CRMLS transactions and should not be interpreted as a professional real-estate appraisal.

-Future improvements could incorporate additional user-provided location information, neighborhood characteristics, school-quality measures, and more advanced spatial features.

----

 ## Summary

 This project demonstrates a complete machine-learning workflow for residential property valuation, from raw CRMLS transaction data through preprocessing, model development, evaluation, and deployment.